 Wood ash is helpful in the garden.
-Commonly used as a soil amendment, it is a good source of calcium, potassium, phosphorus, and magnesium.
+Commonly used as a soil amendment, it is a good source of calcium and potassium, along with smaller amounts of phosphorus and magnesium.

 Wood ash is the powdery substance that remains after burning wood [1].
-If you don’t have a fireplace, burning an outdoor pile of dry wood is all it takes to make wood ash.
+If you heat with wood or have a fire pit, save the cooled wood ash instead of throwing it away.

 Benefits of Using Wood Ashes in the Garden